 With this habit, you’ll be able to make more aligned business decisions, set stronger boundaries, and become more decisive.

-Belief: Hold a Long-Term Vision
+Believe: Hold a Long-Term Vision

 I’ll be the first to encourage being present in the moment.
 And how cool is it to develop the mental ability to be present for tonight’s sunset and fully believe in your long-term vision at the same time?
 It’s like walking a tightrope—balancing the beauty of now with the promise of the future.